All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 If the vice president of student services or designee determines that the student committed misconduct that warrants a suspension, the vice president of student services or designee shall inform the student in writing of the determination, and a hearing shall be scheduled for consideration by the disciplinary appeals committee as described below.

 If the vice president of student services or designee determines that the student committed misconduct that warrants expulsion, the official shall inform the student in writing of the determination.
-The vice president of student services or designee shall forward the determination and all evidence collected during the investigation and conference to the College President in order to schedule an expulsion hearing before the Board [see EXPULSION HEARING, below].
+The vice president of student services or designee shall schedule an expulsion hearing before the expulsion hearing committee [see Expulsion Hearing, below].

 Interim Disciplinary Action